alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

   - **Troubleshooting:** The error `Directory synchronization is currently in a pending disabled state for this directory.
 Please wait until directory synchronization has been fully disabled before trying again` may occur if you have recently torn down another SHM linked to the same Azure Active Directory.
 You need to wait for the Azure Active Directory to fully disconnect - this can take up to 72 hours but is typically sooner.
 You do not need to close the installer window while waiting.
 If you need to, you can disconnect from the DC and VPN and reconnect later before clicking `Retry`.

 ### Additional AAD Connect Configuration

+Connect to the **SHM Domain Controller (DC1)** via Remote Desktop Client over the SHM VPN connection

 This step allows the locale (country code) to be pushed from the local AD to the Azure Active Directory.

 1. Update the AAD rules
-    - Open Powershell as an administrator
+    - Open Powershell (on the SHM DC) as an administrator
     - Run `C:\Installation\UpdateAADSyncRule.ps1`